Colonel Sanders

-December 16, 1980) was an American businessman, best known for founding fast food chicken restaurant chain Kentucky Fried Chicken (also known as KFC) and later acting as the company's brand ambassador and symbol.
-His name and image are still symbols of the company.
+December 16, 1980) was an American entrepreneur and founder of fast food chicken restaurant chain Kentucky Fried Chicken, now known as KFC.
+He later acted as the company's brand ambassador and symbol.
+His name and image are still symbols of the company today.

 Sanders held a number of jobs in his early life, such as steam engine stoker, insurance salesman, and filling station operator.
 He began selling fried chicken from his roadside restaurant in North Corbin, Kentucky, during the Great Depression.
 During that time, Sanders developed his "secret recipe" and his patented method of cooking chicken in a pressure fryer.
 Sanders recognized the potential of the restaurant franchising concept, and the first KFC franchise opened in South Salt Lake, Utah, in 1952.
 When his original restaurant closed, he devoted himself full-time to franchising his fried chicken throughout the country.